 - Accommodation - This will be pre-determined prior to your booking and will depend on your budget.
-We offer the choice from High-standard to mid-range and budget options for all our tours.
+We offer a choice of high-standard, mid-range and budget options for all our tours.
 Our standard small group set departure scheduled tours will use mid-range accommodation.
-Our day tours do not include accommodation, we will collect and drop you at a pre-arranged location.
+Our day tours do not include accommodation - we will collect and drop you at a pre-arranged location.

 - Mineral water - Unlimited mineral water is available to every participant for the duration of your time with us on all our tours.

-- Transportation - In a fully air-conditioned vehicle for the duration of your tour, vehicle type will depend on the group size and all our vehicles are comprehensively insured.
+- Transportation - In a fully air-conditioned vehicle for the duration of your tour - vehicle type will depend on the group size and all our vehicles are comprehensively insured.
 Our budget tours use well maintained and comprehensively insured non-air-conditioned vehicles.

-- Driver - All our drivers are highly experienced and employed on a full-time basis by our company, their focus is on your safety and comfort.
+- Driver - All our drivers are highly experienced and employed on a full-time basis by our company - their focus is on your safety and comfort.
 On the occasions we may need to rent vehicles and drivers from outside our company, these are well known to us and are of the highest quality with your safety and comfort as their priority.

 - Fuel - All fuel is included in the tour price.

 - Guide fees - All guide fees are included in the price for all our tours.
 In addition, we tip site guides and hotel staff at all the locations and accommodations we use and visit.

-- Additional services - Our company offers 24/7 professional, care, attention and office support to all our clients.
+- Additional services - Our company offers 24/7 professional care, attention and office support to all our clients.

 What is not included?